ayushshrivastv/Droploop/src/README.md

 ## Core Functionality

-### Token Creation (Mint)
+### Referral Program Creation

-The token creation flow uses Light Protocol's compressed token standard to create cost-effective tokens on Solana:
+The referral program creation flow uses Light Protocol's compressed token standard to create cost-effective referral tokens on Solana:

-1. User connects their Solana wallet via the wallet adapter
+1. Business/creator connects their Solana wallet via the wallet adapter
-2. User fills out event details in the mint form
+2. Creator fills out referral program details in the creation form
-3. Application creates a compressed token using Light Protocol's SDK
+3. Application creates compressed referral tokens using Light Protocol's SDK
-4. QR codes are generated for token distribution using Solana Pay URLs
+4. QR codes are generated for referral distribution using Solana Pay URLs

-### Token Claiming
+### Referral Reward Claiming

-The token claiming process works as follows:
+The referral claiming process works as follows:

-1. Attendee scans a QR code or enters a claim code
+1. User scans a referral QR code or enters a referral code
-2. Application validates the code against the blockchain
+2. Application validates the referral code against the blockchain
-3. User connects their wallet to receive the token
+3. User connects their wallet to receive the referral reward
-4. Token is transferred to the user's wallet using compressed token transfer functions
+4. Referral token is transferred to the user's wallet using compressed token transfer functions

 ## Technical Implementation Details